An Optimal Algorithm for Finding Champions in Tournament Graphs: Generalizations of the Problem

 \subsubsection{Implementation Details}

 Algorithm~\ref{batched:pseudocode} could not use all the comparisons that are available in a single batch, because of the batch size halving (row~\ref{batched:halving}) or because the brute force call (row~\ref{batched:brute_force}) involves a number of arcs that is not divisible for the batch size.
 For this reason, we employ a simple heuristic to exploit each batch the most, which applies when employing the hash table to store the results of the arc lookups (Section~\ref{sec:implementation_details}).
 In detail, we add new arcs to the batch, deterministically, each time Algorithm~\ref{batched:pseudocode} asks to unfold a partially filled batch.
-We take the node with the smallest number of comparisons lost that still has unfolded arcs, e.g., using an heap data structure, and we add the remaining unfolded arcs, in the order they appear, to the batch until it becomes full.
+We use an heap data structure to get the node with the smallest number of comparisons lost that still has unfolded arcs, then we add to the batch the remaining unfolded arcs, in the order they appear, until the batch becomes full.
 If all node's arcs are added and the batch is still non-full, then the previous operation is repeated until either the batch becomes full or all arcs have been unfolded.